 Design and rationale of the TOPP-2 Registry

-TOPP-2 is an international, clinician-driven, multi-center prospective observational registry collecting data on children and adolescents consecutively diagnosed with PH.
-Patients undergo clinical assessments and receive standard medical care, as determined by the patient's physician in centers that have declared to be committed to follow the pediatric diagnostic and follow-up guidelines, as proposed at the WSPH 2013, in their daily clinical practice.
-Patients do not receive (experimental) intervention or treatment as a consequence of their participation in the registry.
+TOPP-2 is an international, clinician-driven, multi-center prospective observational registry that collected data on children and adolescents consecutively diagnosed with PH between July 2015 and December 2022.
+Patients underwent clinical assessments and received standard medical care, as determined by the patient's physician in centers that declared to be committed to follow the pediatric diagnostic and follow-up guidelines, as proposed at the WSPH 2013, in their daily clinical practice.
+Patients did not receive (experimental) intervention or treatment as a consequence of their participation in the registry.

-As this is a real-world, observational, non-interventional study design, the frequency of visits is determined by the physician and by the health care needs of the patient.
-Nevertheless, participating sites have declared to adhere to the guidelines, proposed by the Pediatric Taskforce at the WSPH, Nice, emphasizing the importance of continuous repeat evaluation of progression of disease in children with PH.
-Consistent with standard care, physicians are encouraged to schedule patient visits at least once a year.
-All visits will be documented in the registry.
+In this real-world, observational, non-interventional study, the frequency of visits was determined by the physician and by the health care needs of the patient.
+Nevertheless, participating sites declared to adhere to the guidelines, proposed by the Pediatric Taskforce at the WSPH, Nice, emphasizing the importance of continuous repeat evaluation of progression of disease in children with PH.
+Consistent with standard care, physicians were encouraged to schedule patient visits at least once a year.
+All visits were documented in the registry.

 Patient population and inclusion criteria

-- Ex-incident TOPP-1 patients, meeting all inclusion criteria and who agree to continue their registry participation by signing the TOPP-2 informed consent form upon inclusion of sites who participated in TOPP-1.
+- Ex-incident TOPP-1 patients, meeting all inclusion criteria and who agreed to continue their registry participation by signing the TOPP-2 informed consent form upon inclusion of sites who participated in TOPP-1.

 - Children and adolescents, newly diagnosed with PH (incident pediatric PH patients), meeting the inclusion criteria as listed below.
-A patient is considered an incident patient if the time elapsed between the diagnostic right heart catheterization and the initial visit at the site including the patient is less than or equal to three months.
+A patient was considered an incident patient if the time elapsed between the diagnostic right heart catheterization and the initial visit at the site including the patient was less than or equal to three months.

 - PH diagnosis confirmed by heart catheterization (HC): PAP mean ≥ 25 mmHg at rest, PVRi ≥ 3 Wood Units•m2 and mPAWP ≤ 15 mmHg.
-Diagnosis of CHD patients who had undergone palliative procedure or repair to close systemic to pulmonary shunt must have been confirmed by HC at least 6 months after surgery/palliative procedure.
+Diagnosis of CHD patients who had undergone palliative procedure or repair to close systemic to pulmonary shunt had to be confirmed by HC at least 6 months after surgery/palliative procedure.